axel-t81/google-calendar-economic-events/README.md

 ## Usage

-1. Log in to the application
-2. Configure your Alpha Vantage API settings
-3. Authorize Google Calendar access
+1. Visit Site
-4. Select the financial events you want to track
+2. Fetch the earnings events you want to track
-5. Sync events to your calendar
+5. Sync events to your Google Calendar

 ## Contributing